BeycanPress/cryptopay-gateway-for-memberpress/readme.txt

-=== Cryptocurrency payment gateway plugin for MemberPress by CryptoPay ===
+=== Cryptocurrency Payment Gateway Plugin for MemberPress by CryptoPay ===
 Contributors: BeycanPress
 Tags: Bitcoin, Ethereum, Binance Smart Chain, Blockchain, Networks, Cryptocurrency, Payments, Gateway, WordPress, MemberPress Requires at least: 5.0
-Tested up to: 6.2.2
+Tested up to: 6.3.1
 Requires PHP: 7.4
 Stable Tag: 1.0.0
 Version: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Cryptocurrency Payment Gateway Plugin for MemberPress, Cryptocurrency payments for WordPress, Bitcoin payments, Crypto payments, USDT, BTC, ETH, SOL

 == Description ==

+### Cryptocurrency Payment Gateway Plugin for MemberPress by CryptoPay

-First of all, we would like to point out that this plugin is not a plugin on its own.
-This plugin is a payment gateway for MemberPress.
-In other words, with MemberPress, users who want to sell memberships with cryptocurrency payments through WordPress can use it.
-But this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for MemberPress.
-So the payment is actually CryptoPay, the main plugin that manages the cryptocurrency payment process.
+First of all, we would like to point out that this plugin is not a standalone plugin.
+This plugin is a **<a href="https://beycanpress.com/cryptopay">cryptocurrency payment gateway for MemberPress</a>**.
+In other words, users who want to sell memberships with cryptocurrency payments can use WordPress and MemberPress.
+However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for MemberPress.
+So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
 Therefore, users must have both plugins.

-Thanks to this plugin, you can receive crypto money payments from many Blockchain networks, especially Bitcoin, Ethereum, Solana, with the MemberPress plugin on your WordPress site, and you can sell paid memberships with crypto coins.
+Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid memberships with cryptocurrencies on your WordPress site with the MemberPress plugin.

 What is CryptoPay?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Review CryptoPay Lite: <a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for MemberPress</a>
+Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for MemberPress</a>**

+Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay">Cryptocurrency payments for WooCommerce</a>**

-Review MemberPress: <a href="https://memberpress.com/plans/pricing/">MemberPress</a>
+Review MemberPress: **<a href="https://memberpress.com/plans/pricing/">MemberPress</a>**

-Bitcoin, Ethereum, Binance, Solana, Tron, Avalanche, Polygon, MetaMask, TrustWallet, WalletConnect, Phantom Cryptocurrency payments gateway plugin for WordPress & WooCommerce, cryptocurrency wordpress, cryptocurrency woocommerce, cryptocurrency payments, cryptocurrency payments gateway, cryptocurrency payments for woocommerce, cryptocurrency payments for wordpress, bitcoin payment for wordpress, woocommerce crypto payments, wordpress crypto payments, wordPress cryptocurrency payment plugin, woocommerce cryptocurrency payment gateway, cryptocurrency payment gateway for woocommerce, crypto payments woocommerce, accept cryptocurrency payments
+See **<a href="https://cryptopay.beycanpress.net/register/test-membership/" target="_blank">Demo</a>**

 = Privacy notices =